UoMResearchIT/Airbus-Wing-of-the-Future/slides.md

 ## Why Galaxy is good enough

-- No need to user to install any runtime
-- No need for user to install science tools
+- Administered by sysadmins not users
+- Browser interface is best for users
 - Can interfce with HPC
 - Has an API
-- Is actively mantained
+- Actively developed
+- Widely adopted

 ---

-# **Can I prove it?**
+# **Can I prove Galaxy is good enough?**

 ### I think so!
 Let's look at a worked example